aandaleon/px_chol/README.md

 # px_chol
+* Summary statistics are available upon request to aandaleon@luc.edu

 Note: most of these filepaths are probably messed up as I've been moving and editing things along the way.

 01_PLINK_QC_pipeline.bash - run initial quality control pipeline on raw dbGaP data using PLINK.
 Run concurrently with 02_PLINK_QC_plots.Rmd.